fetis/30-seconds-of-angular/snippets/router-module.md

 })
 ```

-It helps to avoid creating class with own meta and reduce lines of code
+It helps to avoid creating class with own meta and reduce number lines of code.